+require that the world focus on addressing decent work deficits at all levels.
+Particularly in developing countries, there are major constraints that need urgent attention, including the largely unrecognised role of women in agriculture, inadequate skills, exclusion of agricultural workers from national labour laws, low wages, dangerous working conditions, and a high incidence of child and forced labour.
 In terms of the level of employment, different tendencies have been registered worldwide during the last years.
 With few exceptions the number of workers in the sector declined in Europe and North America, and increased in Latin America and Asia.
 Decline has taken place due to rise in the productivity and substitution of labour for machinery.
-Increase has driven by various factors, been including abundance of cheap skilled labour, relatively abundant forest resources, high rate of economic growth, specific policies to encourage development and investment in the sector and a general improvement of the investment climate.

-B. Commerce (also sometimes called distribution services or distributive trades), comprises mainly wholesale and retail trades.
+Increase has been driven by various factors, including abundance of cheap skilled labour, relatively abundant forest resources, high rate of economic growth, specific policies to encourage development and investment in the sector and a general improvement of the investment climate. В. Commerce (also sometimes called distribution services or distributive trades), comprises mainly wholesale and retail trades.
 As the necessary link between the producers of goods and their consumers, commerce is one of the most universal of economic activities (not all countries have an automotive, a petroleum or a textile industry for example, but all countries, no matter their level of development or their political system, will have a commerce sector, including almost certainly a retail outlet in the remotest village).

-As might be expected from its universal reach, the sector is highly heterogeneous, with considerable differences between wholesale and retail firms, although in many countries an enterprise's operations may cover both divisions of commerce.
-Wide differences also exist among retailers, depending firms' competitive on strategies and on the sub sector within operate, for which they instance whether they are department stores, specialty, or discount stores.
+As might be expected from its universal reach, the sector is highly heterogeneous, with considerable differences between wholesale and retail firms, although in many countries an enterprise's operations may cover D. The media, culture, graphics sector covers a large range of industries including internet, television, newspapers, magazines, books, film and radio, and the companies and organisations involved in publishing, producing, packaging and distributing media content to the public.
+The sector also covers live performances, video games, printing and the graphical industries, as well as cinemas, professional sports, museums, amusement parks and other entertainment activities.
+The ILO's work in the sector deals with such issues as the impact of information and communication technologies on work and employment, on intellectual property rights, gender issues, employment differences also exist among retailers, depending on firms' competitive strategies and on the sub sector within which they operate, for instance whether they are department stores, specialty, or discount stores.
 The structure and functioning of the sector also vary greatly between countries, according to such factors as living standards, consumption and purchasing habits of the population, and legal regulations on the size of firms, shop-opening hours, and consumer protection.
 Commerce is also increasingly globalised and concentrated, with a high proportion of commerce companies ranked among the Fortune Global 500 in terms of sales turnover and number of employees.

-The media, culture, graphics sector covers a large range of industries including internet. television. newspapers, magazines, books, film and radio, and the companies and organisations involved in publishing, producing, packaging and distributing media content to the public.
-The sector also covers live performances, video games, printing and the graphical industries, as well as cinemas, professional sports. museums. amusement parks and other entertainment activities.

-The ILO's work in the sector deals with the impact of such issues as information communication and technologies and on work employment, on intellectual property rights, gender issues, employment relationships, social protection, and promotion of employment in cultural and creative industries.